 Matylda Krzykowski works with space: objects within space and ideas outside of space.
 Her work has pulled peripheral threads into the centre, and has cast new light on ideas at the centre of the discourses she nourishes.
 Although these discourses cannot be reduced to conventional spheres of operation, they could broadly be identified as curation, design, architecture, art and performance.
 Krzykowski seeks to instigate conversations, works to maintain their energy, and thereby affects results.
 These results are almost always entirely born from intense and generous collaboration.
 Her work has resonated globally.
 Krzykowski is organically interdisciplinary.
 (It’s a way of doing, rather than a way of thinking.)

 The tools she deploys include, but are not limited to: speech, instant messaging, archiving [see: Online Depot], art direction, theatre and performance [see: Design Date], scenography and choreography [see: Total Space], reportage [see: Things Might] and digital space treated as physical space [see: Desktop Exhibition].
 The communication vehicles she employs include the exhibition, the intervention, the editorial, the public talk, and Instagram, to name a few.
-Krzykowski travels widely to develop formats, participate in juries, to give lectures, curate exhibitions, and to conceive and deliver workshops in the cultural field.
+Krzykowski travels widely to develop formats, participate in juries, to give lectures, develop exhibitions, and to conceive and deliver workshops in the cultural field.
 Wherever she may be, she sees the visible and reformats the unseen.

 Written by James Tyler Foster, 2020